Siddhi-Yoga/Task/README.md

 ```

-## For better understanding of API responses, please import the given POSTMAN collection in POSTMAN Desktop App
+## For better understanding of API responses, please import the given POSTMAN collection in POSTMAN Desktop App.